How to Earn Your GED and College Degree Simultaneously

 • Students who have not yet earned their GED or high school diploma must earn their GED prior to receiving their CGCC college diploma.

-While these examples are for programs at two specific community colleges, the requirements and procedures for obtaining your GED are fairly comparable at schools throughout the nation.
-Although there is not currently a website that provides the names of schools that offer these programs, if you’re interested in obtaining your GED or pursuing a dual program to get your GED and associate’s degree at the same time, contact community colleges in your area and ask if such a programs are offered.
-School websites generally have detailed information about GED programs, and if not, simply call the school to get more information.
+While these examples are for programs at two specific community colleges, the requirements and procedures for obtaining your GED are relatively comparable at nationwide schools.
+Although there is not currently a website that provides the names of schools that offer these programs, if you’re interested in obtaining your GED or pursuing a dual program to get your GED and associate’s degree at the same time, contact community colleges in your area and ask if such programs are offered.
+School websites generally have detailed information about GED programs; if not, call the school for more details.

 How to Earn Your GED

-If you’re interested in finding out more about local community college opportunities but you have not yet earned your GED, you can begin the primary enrollment and application steps today.
+If you’re interested in learning more about local community college opportunities but have not yet earned your GED, you can begin the primary enrollment and application steps today.

-Take your first step on your pathway higher education by simply enrolling in one of your nearby community college GED courses or programs.
-While each state and community college has its own requirements, most students can complete their GED in just two semesters.
-As most GED programs involve the completion of approximately 24 credit hours, students who are enrolled for the minimum full time requirement (12 credit hours each semester) should be able to complete their GED while simultaneously (or soon thereafter) taking community college courses.
-Programs are flexible, so students can enroll in more credits per semester or fewer credits depending on their needs.
+Take your first step to higher education by enrolling in one of your nearby community college GED courses or programs.
+While each state and community college has its requirements, most students can complete their GED in just two semesters.
+As most GED programs involve completing approximately 24 credit hours, students enrolled for the minimum full-time requirement (12 credit hours each semester) should be able to complete their GED while simultaneously (or soon after that) taking community college courses.
+Programs are flexible so students can enroll in more credits per semester or fewer credits depending on their needs.

 To find out about programs in your area, check out the websites of a few of your local colleges.
 Just search the Internet for “GED programs” in the city in which you live.
-But be sure the program you enroll in is offered at an accredited institution.
+But be sure your program is offered at an accredited institution.
 If the schools seem to meet your needs, contact an admissions officer and begin your new educational and career plans today.
-Remember, the hard work, time and effort will pay dividends because of the better job opportunities and increased wages you can get with a completed GED program and a college degree.
+Remember, hard work, time, and effort will pay dividends because of the better job opportunities and increased wages you can get with a completed GED program and a college degree.

 Additional Resources [+]